pdxrod/dcrdinstructions/README.md

 ## bitcore

+An interface to the Bitcoin network, and provides the core functionality needed to develop apps for bitcoin.

 ## dcrdata

 Decred block explorer - see `https://explorer.dcrdata.org`

 You need to get Node and NPM from `https://nodejs.org` and run

+`npm install`

-You should also carefully read the README.md file in dcrdata, especially the section about Postgresql.
+You should also carefully read the README.md file in dcrdata.

 You need Postgresql, and to locate the config file (e.g.
   `/usr/local/var/postgres/postgresql.conf` - see below).

 You need to log in to Postgresql using the `psql` tool, then